ArgosMs/ArgosMs.github.io-blogdown/content/post/2019-08-01-why-is-he-walking.md

 ***

-My four-year-old son has asked me today the following as we were riding our bikes to his childcare:
+My four-year-old son has asked me today the following as we were riding our bikes to the childcare:

 '*Papai*, why is this man walking?
-He is *always* walking.
+He *always* walks.
 Is this because he doesn't have a car?
 Is this because he can't buy a car, so he needs to walk?'

 I said he must be right about all these assumptions.
 In a few years, though, I will add few more layers to his linear reasoning.